 Endometrial surveillance is medically necessary in women with Lynch syndrome.
 Meyer et al (2009) stated that about 2 to 5 % of endometrial cancers may be due to an inherited susceptibility.
 Lynch syndrome, also known as hereditary non-polyposis colorectal cancer (HNPCC) syndrome, is an autosomal-dominant inherited cancer susceptibility syndrome.
 It is caused by a germline mutation in one of the DNA mismatch repair genes, and accounts for the majority of inherited cases.
 Lynch syndrome is associated with early onset of cancer and the development of multiple cancer types, especially colon and endometrial cancer.
 The lifetime cumulative risk of endometrial cancer for women with Lynch syndrome is 40 to 60 %, which equals or exceeds their risk of colorectal cancer.
 No current evidence suggests either a survival advantage or disadvantage to endometrial cancer that is associated with Lynch syndrome when these cases are compared with sporadic cases.
 A combination of family and personal medical history and tumor testing provides an efficient basis for diagnosing Lynch syndrome in women with endometrial cancer.
 The authors noted that current gynecologic cancer screening guidelines for women with Lynch syndrome include annual endometrial sampling and transvaginal ultrasonography (TVUS) beginning at age of 30 to 35 years (Lindor et al, 2006).

 Gerritzen et al (2009) evaluated the effectiveness of gynecological surveillance with regard to endometrial and ovarian carcinoma.
 Included were women from families that fulfilled the revised Amsterdam criteria for HNPCC or who showed a proven mutation in one of the mismatch repair genes.
-An annual gynecological surveillance was performed (TVUS and CA-125 assessment).
+An annual gynecological surveillance was performed (TVUS and cancer antigen 125 (CA-125) assessment).
 A total of 285 surveillance visits (100 women) were performed.
 Among these, in 64 visits routine endometrial samplings were carried out: 3 atypical hyperplasias and 1 endometrial carcinoma were diagnosed.
 This was significantly more than the atypical hyperplasia and 2 endometrial carcinomas that were detected after 28 samples performed because of abnormal surveillance results in 221 visits.
 There were no interval carcinomas.
 One invasive ovarian carcinoma stage IIIC was diagnosed at ovarian surveillance.
 Endometrial surveillance with routine endometrial sampling in women with HNPCC is more efficient in diagnosing endometrial pre-malignancies than TVUS only.
 Ovarian surveillance is not capable of diagnosing early stage ovarian carcinoma.
 Prophylactic hysterectomy in HNPCC should be restricted to women in whom abdominal surgery for other reasons is performed and to those with particularly increased risk such as MSH6 mutation carriers and/or women with multiple relatives with endometrial carcinoma.

 The American Cancer Society (2011) recommends that all women should be informed about the risks and symptoms of endometrial cancer, and strongly encouraged to report any unexpected bleeding or spotting to their doctors.
 For women with or at high-risk for hereditary non-polyposis colon cancer (HNPCC, Lynch syndrome), annual screening should be offered for endometrial cancer with endometrial biopsy beginning at age 35.